firepear/petrel/README.rst

 functions, and the internet has no access to the administrative interface.

-Adminsock makes it easy to provide that private interface.
+Asock makes it easy to provide that private interface.

 How is it used?
 ---------------